Mobility 2006: Peter Searll, Are mobile South Africans techno-literate?

 Magpies are young technology crazy people with 71 % usage of mobile being on voice, hence only 1% data usage, 1.3 % cell phone banking and are largely technology innovators.
-The Sophisticates are ‘opinion leaders’, largely previously advantaged population, and 75% of mobile usage being on Voice.
-Interestingly 21% cell phone banking used, high data use and have potential for “growth in mobile banking”.
-Lastly the Elephants , this are the political and economic heavyweights , highest 3G penetration, 21 % cell phone banking though 99% of them have bank accounts, still in this segment there is 84% of mobile being used for voice.
-In conclusion, South Africa is making a good progress though redistribution of wealth still largely with the business corporatism, we could see things changing.
+The Sophisticates are ‘opinion leaders’, largely a previously advantaged population, and 75% of mobile usage is on Voice.
+Interestingly, 21% of cell phone banking is used, high data use and has potential for “growth in mobile banking”.
+Lastly, the Elephants, these are the political and economic heavyweights, highest 3G penetration, 21 % cell phone banking, though 99% of them have bank accounts, still in this segment there is 84% of mobiles are used for voice.
+In conclusion, South Africa is making good progress, though redistribution of wealth is still largely with the business corporatism; we could see things changing.

 For more information on Peter Searll and Dashboard Research go here.